LoyolaChicagoBooks/introcs-csharp/rst/intro.rst

        http://bitbucket.org/gkthiruvathukal/introcs-csharp/src.

-    Example file links throughout this text refer to the repository copy of particular files that you should
-    also have in your downloaded examples.
+    Example file links throughout this text refer to the repository's latest versions of particular files that you should also have in your downloaded examples.

 Alternate Notes Formats